deanturpin/hosts2dot/readme.md

 ```

 # Hosts file format
-You can use a standard system hosts file but the script only uses the first
+You can use a standard system hosts file but the script actually only cares
-host or IP on the line.
-The whole line is used to name each leaf node.
-In
+about the first host or IP on a line; the whole line is used to name the leaf
-fact any format can be used as long as each line begins with something that can
+node.
+In fact, any file format may be used as long as each line begins with
-be pinged.
+something that can be pinged.

 ```
 127.0.0.1 localhost # for local people